Quinny/CSSGitTutorial/README.md

 your remote will be named origin

 ### git log
-View a log of previous commits
+View a log of previous commits.

 Example usage: